DIDSR/ValidPath/README.md

 ## Getting Started

 ### General Information
-**`WSIToolbox`** is a python-based package for developers and scientist who are interested in digital pathology.
-The main goal of developing this tool is to help stakeholders, graduate students, and pathologist to speed up their projects.
+**`WSIToolbox`** is a python-based package for developers and scientists who are interested in digital pathology.
+The main goal of developing this tool is to help stakeholders, graduate students, and pathologists to speed up their projects.
 For more information please contact: **[seyed.kahaki@fda.hhs.gov](mailto:seyed.kahaki@fda.hhs.gov)**.

 We are continuously working on this toolbox, and we welcome any contributions.

 ### Modules
 There are several modules in this package including
-1. WSI Handler: includes functions and classes for general wsi analysis such as read whole slide images, tissue segmentation, and normalization.
+1. WSI Handler: Includes functions and classes for general WSI analysis such as reading whole slide images, tissue segmentation, and normalization.
-2. Annotation Extraction: this module includes several functions for processing annotations such as annotation extraction.
+2. Annotation Extraction: Includes several functions for processing annotations such as annotation extraction.
-3. Patch Extraction: which assist pathologist and developers in extracting image patches from whole slide images region of interest.
+3. Patch Extraction: Assists pathologists and developers in extracting image patches from a whole slide image's region of interest.
-4. Annotation File Generator: Mapping back the ROIs into the image scope visualizer for the pathologist validation process
+4. Annotation File Generator: Maps ROIs back into the image scope visualizer for the pathologist validation process
-5. Performance Assessment: including different modules for assessing the performance of ML models.
+5. Performance Assessment: Includes different modules for assessing the performance of ML models.

 ### Information for Developers
 Code Documentation: